Joint State and Sparse Input Estimation in Linear Dynamical Systems: Introduction

 \section{Introduction}

 Sparse control of linear dynamical systems (LDSs) has recently gained considerable interest from the control community~\cite{olshevsky2014minimal,siami2020deterministic,joseph2020controllability, joseph2021controllability,joseph2022output}.
 This new research area deals with the optimum control of an LDS with sparsity constraints on the control inputs, i.e., the number of nonzero entries in each input vector (also called the number of active input elements) is small compared to the length of each input vector.
-An LDS with sparse control inputs models several practical applications such as networked control systems~\cite{olshevsky2014minimal,siami2020deterministic}, opinion dynamics manipulation~\cite{joseph2021ERcontrollability}, computer vision~\cite{bissacco2001recognition,raptis2010spike}, seismic signal processing~\cite{taylor1979deconvolution,o1994recovery}, and cyber-physical systems~\cite{cardenas2008research,slay2007lessons}.
+An LDS with sparse control inputs\footnote{The inputs, when considered as having a sparse representation in a known dictionary, could account for redundancy to handle exigent situations.} models several practical applications such as networked control systems~\cite{olshevsky2014minimal,siami2020deterministic}, opinion dynamics manipulation~\cite{joseph2021ERcontrollability}, computer vision~\cite{bissacco2001recognition,raptis2010spike}, seismic signal processing~\cite{taylor1979deconvolution,o1994recovery}, and cyber-physical systems~\cite{cardenas2008research,slay2007lessons}.
 In such applications, an important goal is to jointly estimate the states and sparse inputs of the LDS from its measurements or output.
 For example, human gait can be modeled as the state of an LDS whose input matrix is an overcomplete dictionary with its columns signifying the different features of the motion.
 A wide range of motions can be represented by the linear combination of a few columns of the input matrix.
 Thus, the problem of recognizing different types of human gait reduces to the recovery of states and sparse inputs of the underlying LDS~\cite{bissacco2001recognition}.
 Similarly, sparse control inputs are desirable in networked control systems where the controller and plant communicate over a bandwidth-limited channel.
 Here, sparse control inputs take advantage of their compact representations in suitable bases~\cite{foucart2013math}.
 Malicious attacks on cyber-physical systems can also be modeled as sparse inputs~\cite{cardenas2008research,slay2007lessons}.
 Recovery of these sparse attacks is crucial to detecting and mitigating the attacks.

 Motivated by the above applications, this paper focuses on developing joint state and input recovery algorithms for observable LDSs with sparse control inputs.
 Specifically, we consider a discrete-time LDS, with state transition matrix $\bs{A}_k\in \mathbb{R}^{n\times n}$, input matrix $\bs{B}_k\in \mathbb{R}^{n\times m}$, measurement matrices $\bs{C}_k\in \mathbb{R}^{p\times n}$ and $\bs{D}_k\in \mathbb{R}^{p\times m}$ at time instant $k$, whose dynamics are governed by